mukhtar-github/beginners-guide-to-react/README.md

 Let's go ahead and implement this.
 We already have our function component here.
 We're accepting the text prop and destructuring it right there.
 What we're going to do is I want to wrap this in a div, and then we want to say the text and text has text.length characters.
 That's for this first case.
 We need to interpolate some stuff here.
 For this text right here, I think it would be easiest to interpolate all of this as a template literal, so we'll do that.
 We'll put this inside of curly braces inside of that template literal.
 Then we'll put an extra space after this.

+For the text length, we can interpolate that right there.
+We'll save this, and here we have the text "hello world has 11 characters."
+Let's go ahead and put this text length in a strong element so that it's bold.
+We'll say strong, text length, strong, save that.
+Now it's bolded.

 ```javascript
 // The text "hello world" has 11 characters
 // the text "" has no characters